 Principles of investment management, including the study of stocks, bonds, government securities, mutual funds, futures, options, and tangible assets for investment to construct and manage an investment portfolio with knowledge of risk and tax considerations.
 Time value of money calculations using financial calculator.
-Prerequisite: ACCT 101 or permission of department head.
+Prerequisite: ACCT 101 and FNCE 210, or permission of program coordinator.
 [B] (O) 3 credits